 Here, it’s everyone for himself.
 You have to get here first, get in front of all the others, wait for your enemy to make a mistake.
-If some thoughtless idiot happens to feel the need to go to the toilet, that’s too bad, he risks losing his place in the queue.
+If some thoughtless idiot happens to feel the need to go to the bathroom, that’s too bad, he risks losing his place in the queue.
 That’s why people are so impatient.
 They stare at each other.
-They try to guess what each other has come for.
+They try to guess what each person has come for.
 It’s a war of nerves.
-All the same, we might force a smile, we are still civilised beings.
+At the same time, we might force a smile, we are still civilized human beings.
 But deep down, it’s Darwin’s theory to the power of ten.

 The old lady opposite does not take her eyes off me.
 The kid on my left is coughing.
 I’m cornered.
 He might have flu, gastroenteritis or chickenpox, the bastard.
 My head is spinning.
 I’m having difficulty swallowing.
 I must focus on something.
 Quickly.
 I hesitate to pick up a magazine.
 Firstly, because I don’t know who’s touched it before me.
 Then, because the only choice is either a magazine about animals or a celebrity magazine with the princess of Sweden on the cover.
 Having said that, it’s a good way of hiding, disguising what you’re up to.
 I grab a random publication and start observing my competitors discreetly while pretending to be absorbed in my reading.
 I am a little tense but not too bad.
 The doctor is about to arrive.

 The kid coughs again.
-I move away a bit.
+I edge away.
 Hasn’t his mother taught him to put his hand over his mouth?
 I start to blink nervously.
-I clear my throat to show my disapproval, at the same time as I give an involuntary exaggerated shrug in the style of Sarkozy.
+I clear my throat to show my disapproval, at the same time as I give an involuntary exaggerated shrug in the style of Nicolas Sarkozy.
 I have a sore throat.
 My head is spinning.
 I feel hot.
 I ought to wash my hands.
 With all these viruses all over the place.
 No, it’s too risky.

 Next to me, the mother and her child are reading a Noddy story.
-I don’t know who wrote it, but at this precise moment I think the author should have an urgent brain operation.
+I don’t know who wrote it, but at this precise moment I think the author needs brain surgery.
 I glance to my left.
 The young mother is still reading her stupid story about the boy scout with the jingle bell.
 The child seems entranced, that’s good, he’s not coughing anymore.
 As well as my back, my head is now itching.
 It’s the kid.
 He must have fleas.
-I move further away, clearing my throat.
+I shift further away, clearing my throat.